Dennis Oliech: Nantes

-In 2005, Oliech signed a four-year contract with the French Ligue 1 team Nantes, with the fee of $3.7 million (KSh.281.2 million/=).
+In 2005, Oliech signed a four-year contract with the French Ligue 1 team Nantes, with a fee of $3.7 million (KSh.281.2 million/=).
 Upon the move in January, Oliech was given a number nine shirt.
 However, his youth club Mathare United claims Nantes owed them Sh14m, but the claims were dismissed.

 Shortly after signing for Nantes, Oliech hadn't made a great start in France after a knee operation.
-Then, thirty-days later, he was given all-clear by the doctors and returned to training.
+Then, thirty days later, he was given all-clear by the doctors and returned to training.
 He made his debut, on 11 March 2006, when he came on for Julio Hernán Rossi, in the 66th minute, as Nante drew 1–1 with Lille.
 Three weeks later, on 1 April 2006, Oliech scored his first goal, in the round of 16 in the Coupe de France to send them to the quarter-final, in a 1–0 win over Dijon. and his second goal was followed up in the league match, in a 3–1 loss against Marseille.
 Later in the 2005–06 season, Oliech made nine appearances and scoring twice.

 In the 2006–07 season, Oliech scored four times in thirty-two appearances and the season was proved to be difficult for him, as he soon lost his first team place.
 Despite lack of first team opportunities and linked with a Premier League club, Oliech says he is happy at the club.
 However, FC Nantes were relegated in 2007 after finishing bottom of Ligue 1.